 The system shall require a server to be connected to a reliable network with an internet connection.

 Appendices

-Appendix A: Use Case
+Appendix A: Use Case Specifications

+This section represents the use case specifications for the functions defined in the requirements specification for the two pieces of software needed to complete this project.